9 Favorite Santa Cruz Campsites from the Forest to the Beach

-The Santa Cruz mountains are a stunning destination for campers looking for a California coastal getaway.
+The mountains are a stunning destination for campers looking for a California coastal getaway.
 From the Pacific Ocean, the fog rolls across valleys with cascading waterfalls and groves of old-growth redwoods to grassy ridges.

-Explore Central California Diversity With Santa Cruz Camping
+Explore Central California Diversity With Santa Cruz

-The popularity of camping in Santa Cruz county doesn’t just come from it’s beautiful natural setting.
+The popularity of in Santa Cruz county doesn’t just come from it’s beautiful natural setting.
 For Bay Area campers, it’s a short drive—down some winding roads—to get away from eight million neighbors.
 It can be hard to find an available spot, especially during the peak summer weekends, so plan your trip months in advance with reservations.
-Don’t stress too much however, as Santa Cruz county offers enough camping options for nearly everyone to find a site.
+Don’t stress too much however, as Santa Cruz county offers enough options for nearly everyone to find a site.

 This list collects just a few of the numerous Santa Cruz camping options, reviewed by campers on The Dyrt, that will take you from the mountains to the ocean.
 Keep in mind many of these campgrounds are closed in the winter because of rains, so make sure to check with the relevant authorities for the latest status.